wcpannell/ISAProject/readme.rst

   - 4 for opcode 16 possible ops)

-* "Compile" C operations to assembly and machine code:
+* Support the following C operations in assembly / machine code:

   - add, subtract, and, or